rsyncOSX/RsyncUIdocs/content/post/SingleTask.md

 Execute single tasks is a two step operation, one for estimation (dry-run) and one for the real task.
 The output from rsync can be presented after each run.

 ![](/images/singletask/singletask.png)

+## The buttons:

+The following actions within this view:

+- `Estimate` - estimate the select task, after estimating the label changes to `Execute`
+- `Now` - execute the selected task

+- `View` - after estimaten, view result
+- `Abort` - abort the ongoing task